-- a.
+a.
 All who are involved in the complaint, investigation, hearing, appeal, and reporting processes are obliged to maintain confidentiality of the proceedings, except as otherwise specifically provided in this Code.
 They shall protect the confidentiality of all judicial records, except those records specifically referred to in Article II.B.
-Copies of judicial records shall not be released to outside sources without written consent of the subject of such record, except as may be required by law. - b.
+Copies of judicial records shall not be released to outside sources without written consent of the subject of such record, except as provided in subsection (b) below.

+b.
 The University will take reasonable measures to ensure the confidentiality of the proceedings and records; however, the University cannot and does not guarantee that confidentiality can or will always be maintained.
-The University may disclose otherwise confidential information when required by law, or when authorized by law, when and necessary to protect the safety or well-being of the University community members; or to preserve the integrity of proceedings under this Code. - c.
+Additionally, the University may disclose judicial records or otherwise confidential information:

+i. when required by law; or,

+ii. when authorized by law and necessary to protect the safety or well-being of the University community members, or to preserve the integrity of proceedings under this Code; or, iii. with respect to the judicial records of University registered organizations only, when deemed necessary to educate the University community or to provide information to the University community about the organization's conduct.

+c.
 Notification of the offender's violations, penalties, and remedies shall be sent as directed by the Hearing Panel or Review Panel to the University officials necessary to make the penalties and remedies effective, and to other persons who might provide counseling assistance to the offender.